Skip to main content

 Complete Guide to Special Education in Virginia (2026)

 Virginia gives parents more tools than most states realize — but the system only works if you know how to use it.
-This covers your legal rights, how the IEP process actually plays out in Virginia schools, and what to look for when comparing school options.
+Your legal rights, how IEPs work in practice, and how to pick a school that fits.

 Overview: Special Education in Virginia